 This isn’t always easy.
-If your living space is already restrictive, it can be difficult to carve out an area of calm that feels “just for work”.
+If your living space is already restrictive, it can be difficult to carve out an area of calm that feels “just for work.”
 After all, when home and office blend, it can sometimes lead to distractions or restlessness, instead of the aspirational visions of cappuccinos in bed à la Julia Roberts in Notting Hill that we had in mind.

 It sounds like such a simple thing, but keeping a vase of fresh flowers on your desk every day and investing the time and effort to replenishing them is like an act of self-love.
-Not only does it send a message to yourself that you’re the kind of organised, professional person who deserves a well-presented workspace, but it will also make you smile.
+Not only does it send a message to yourself that you’re the kind of organized, professional person who deserves a well-presented workspace, but it will also make you smile.

-Surrounding yourself with images that stimulate and inspire you is an easy way to make your work space aesthetically pleasing, while reminding you of your goals and to stay focused.
+Surrounding yourself with images that stimulate and inspire you is an easy way to make your workspace aesthetically pleasing while reminding you of your goals and to stay focused.
 A stylish way to do this is to use a metallic grid which you can mount on a wall and attach postcards, quotes or photos using mini clips.
-You could also collect mementos of things that remind you of your goals and pin them up using a cork board.
+You could also collect mementos of things that remind you of your goals and pin them up using a corkboard.

 We recommend hanging your board near your desk, preferably in your daily eye line, so that it continues to inspire you throughout your working hours.
-If you fancy using it as the focus for a gallery wall, simply pick out two or three colours that feature in your mood board and source four art prints that also feature these colours.
+If you fancy using it as the focus for a gallery wall, simply pick out two or three colors that feature in your mood board and source four art prints that also feature these colors.
 Position them in a roughly circular shape with your mood board in the middle and the other four pictures surrounding it, some slightly above and some slightly below.

-Rent your furniture
+3. Rent your furniture

-We all know work can be stressful and although your surroundings can’t help you sift through your inbox, don’t underestimate the calming powers of an aromatherapy candle.
-Burning a candle on your desk is a small touch but it will help you to feel that you have cultivated your surroundings purposefully for your working self.
-This alone is a positive ritual and will help you feel a little more in control when you’re having a busy day.
-Opt for a candle which uses calming essential oils like lavender, chamomile, neroli or rose and you’ll feel the benefits physically as well mentally.
+Burning one of the best scented candles is a small touch but it will help you to feel that you have cultivated your surroundings purposefully for your working self.
+This alone is a positive ritual and enables you to feel a little more in control when you’re having a busy day.
+Opt for a candle that uses calming essential oils like lavender, chamomile, neroli or rose and you’ll feel the benefits physically as well mentally!